s21-SQL/s21_SQLB01/README.md

 - field order_date — date (for example 2022-01-01) of person order

 People's visit and people's order are different entities and don't contain any correlation between data.
 For example, a customer can be in a restaurant (just looking at the menu) and at the same time place an order in another restaurant by phone or mobile application.
 Or another case, just be at home and again make a call with order without any visits.

-Make sure to check out the materials in the 'Materials' section—they’ll be really helpful for your project.

 ## Chapter III
 ## First steps into SQL world